cakephp/docs/en/appendices/orm-migration.rst

         }
     }

-Associations no longer defined as properties
+Associations No Longer Defined as Properties
 --------------------------------------------

 In previous versions of CakePHP the various associations your models had were